vogelrh/AirSense/README.md

 A Linux C-based application that periodically reads air quality data from two sensors (Bosh BME680 & Plantower PMS5003) and sends the data across a MQTT channel.

-Read the BME680 sensor with the BSEC library on Linux (e.g. Raspberry Pi)
+The app reads the BME680 sensor with the BSEC library on Linux (e.g. Raspberry Pi) and reads the PMS5003 sensor with a custom library included in the project.

+## Credit
+This project is a fork of [alexh.name](https://github.com/alexh-name/bsec_bme680_linux) with the addition of a MQTT libary by [Liam Bindle](https://github.com/LiamBindle/MQTT-C) and a PMS5003 sensor library developed by myself.

 ## Intro